 Organizing my backyard has been a real gift.
 It’s kept me more positive and focused.

-We realize the COVID-19 pandemic has placed limitations on everyone’s travel plans.
-I decided that if I had to stay at home I would make the most of it.
+The COVID-19 pandemic has placed limitations on everyone’s travel plans.
+As much as I wanted to go somewhere, I decided to stay home.
 I decided to take charge of something I could control – the design of my own backyard.

 When life hands you a lemon🍋.
 Make some lemonade🥃.